Tuesday Morning Corporation (TUEM) Just Got Our Attention

-Tuesday Morning Corporation (NASDAQ:TUEM) went down by -8.84% from its latest closing price compared to the recent 1-year high of $2.94.
-The company’s stock price has collected -13.86% of loss in the last five trading sessions.
+Tuesday Morning Corporation (NASDAQ:TUEM) went down by -0.20% from its latest closing price compared to the recent 1-year high of $2.94.
+The company’s stock price has collected 14.21% of gains in the last five trading sessions.

 Is It Worth Investing in Tuesday Morning Corporation (NASDAQ :TUEM) Right Now?